Activity Introduction

 Learning intentions:

-• Students understand the Australasian Recycling Label.
+• recognise the Australasian Recycling Label

-• Students understand how waste solutions meet sustainability (Years 7 & 8) and life cycle thinking (Years 9 & 10) criteria.
+• understand how waste solutions meet sustainability (Years 7 & 8) and life cycle thinking (Years 9 & 10) criteria.

-Australian Curriculum Mapping
+Australian Curriculum content descriptions:

 Years 7 & 8 Design and Technology: